 In Northern Luzon, you’ll find mountains and volcanoes and beautiful cities like Vigan.
 It’s packed with intriguing architecture from the many nations who ruled here before the Philippines became independent.
 Don’t miss a visit to Banaue’s rice terraces, where a local guide can show you around the stunning irrigation system that’s earned the name ‘Stairway to Heaven’ for its beauty.

 On the 12th January 2020 the Taal volcano on Luzon island erupted.
-Residents have been evacuated and Manila airport is currently closed.
 You can find the latest UK government advice on travel to the region here.

 Blue-footed booby, Galapagos Islands, Ecuador © Steffen Foerster/Shutterstock